 Sumatra currently supports Mercurial, Subversion, Git and Bazaar.
 If you are using Subversion, you will need to install the pysvn bindings.
-Since Mercurial and Bazaar are mostly written in Python, just installing the main Mercurial/Bazaar packages is sufficient.
+Since Bazaar is mostly written in Python, just installing the main Bazaar package is sufficient.
 For Git, you need to install the GitPython package.
+For Mercurial, you need to install the hgapi package.